bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module3-containers-and-reproducible-builds/README.md

 ## Resources and Stretch Goals

 ### Stretch:
-If you pushed your package to PyPi try to install and run the code from your `lambdata` package inside a Docker container.
+> If you pushed your package to PyPi try to install and run the code from your `lambdata` package inside a Docker container.
+>

-This is a relatively simple baseline to support the variety of local workflows students will have.
+> This is a relatively simple baseline to support the variety of local workflows
+> students will have.
+>

-On Canvas please turn in your Dockerfile.
+> On Canvas please turn in your `Dockerfile`.